 The network is co-funded by the National Institute of Allergy and Infectious Diseases, the NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB), and the National Institute of Mental Health.
 Funding from NICHD supports the MTN leadership group for the conduct of studies in adolescents and pregnant and breastfeeding women.
 Funding is provided through a Cooperative Agreement (UM1) mechanism.

-Nineteen clinical trial research sites in seven countries are affiliated with MTN: the United States, Thailand, Malawi, Kenya, Uganda, Zimbabwe, and South Africa.
+Twenty-five clinical trial research sites in seven countries on four continents are affiliated with MTN: the United States, Thailand, Malawi, Kenya, Uganda, Zimbabwe, and South Africa.
+Collectively, more than 12,000 research participants have taken part in MTN studies.
 In addition, MTN collaborates with the NICHD Adolescent Medicine Trials Network for HIV/AIDS Interventions (ATN) for domestic clinical trials of microbicides to prevent HIV transmission in adolescents.

 ASPIRE and The Ring Study are the first effectiveness trials of a vaginal ring for HIV prevention, as well as an HIV prevention product that contains an antiretroviral (ARV) drug other than tenofovir or a tenofovir combination.
-As sister studies, the two trials are designed to provide the evidence to support potential licensure of the dapivirine vaginal ring for preventing HIV in women.
-Approval of the dapivirine ring will also be contingent on data from a suite of studies, including a Phase I safety study, MTN-023/IPM 30, of the dapivirine vaginal ring in adolescent girls, which is being conducted by ATN and MTN.
+As sister studies, the two trials are designed to provide the evidence to support licensure of the dapivirine vaginal ring for preventing HIV in women.
+Approval of the dapivirine ring was also contingent on data from a suite of studies, including a Phase I safety study, MTN-023/IPM 30, of the dapivirine vaginal ring in adolescent girls, which was conducted by ATN and MTN.

 MTN Organization and Structure